 I understand that the goal of a loan servicer is to collect on a loan, and thankfully, my husband and I have a very helpful financial advisor.
 However, it is very frustrating to be advised of things that are not the best for my individual financial situation.
 It is also very scary to have a huge loan to pay back, and to have little confidence in what you are told about the time you will be billed, what repayment plan you are eligible for, etc.” — Anonymous

 Yikes.
-Travis adds that it’s not uncommon to see problems like this since it’s an advanced strategy and outside of Great Lakes’ usual wheelhouse.
+Travis adds that it’s not uncommon to see problems like this.
+It’s an advanced strategy and outside of Great Lakes’ usual wheelhouse.
 “Frankly, they don’t necessarily care what saves you the most money because they aren’t equipped or paid to do this.”

 Wading through the different options for income-driven plans and all of their financial implications can be a Gordian knot of its own.
-One thing that doesn’t help that fact is when your loan servicer decides to sign you up for some random plan, like what happened to Shannon:
+It doesn’t help when your loan servicer signs you up for some random plan, like what happened to Shannon: